Having a Baby in 1990 vs. Today.

 Boy or Girl- Having a Baby in 1990 vs. Today.

 1990- The only way to know the gender of the baby was if moms had an amniocentesis.
-Typically a bad AFP (Alfa-Fetoprotein Test) indicating either Downs Syndrome or spinal bifida would prompt many to risk the scary test for diagnostic proof, which would also indicate the sex of the baby.
+Typically a bad AFP (Alfa-Fetoprotein Test) indicating either Downs Syndrome or spinal Bifida would prompt many to risk the scary test for diagnostic proof, which would also indicate the sex of the baby.

-Today non-invasive prenatal baby gender test on maternal blood can detect the Y-chromosome.
+Today non-invasive prenatal baby gender tests on maternal blood can detect the Y-chromosome.
 So at 10 weeks gestation and for $300, parents can have the test done and in a week they know if it’s a boy or girl.

 Bring on the layer cakes and balloons!